andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-4. There is a large gap between the leader and subordinates.
-The best leader is a strong director who leads the way.
+4. The ideal distance between a boss and a subordinate is high.
+The best boss is a strong director who leads from the front.
 Status is important.
 Organizational structures are multilayered and fixed.
-Communication follows established hierarchical levels.
+Communication follows set hierarchical lines.
 ```
 Choose the option
 - Never